alan-turing-institute/DetectorChecker/JOSS-paper/JOSSpaper.md

 Screen replacement or refurbishment is expensive;
-regular checks of screen pixels are needed (a) to quantify screen quality and (b) to assess possible _special causes_ of defective pixels, using the terminology of classic quality control established by @Shewhart-1939.
+regular checks of screen pixels are needed (a) to quantify screen quality and (b) to assess possible _special causes_ of defective pixels, using Shewhart's terminology of classic quality control [see @Shewhart-1939].
-This is best done by means of considerations of spatial statistics, both to determine the extent to which spatial patterns of defective pixels can be accounted for by quantifiable independent random variation and also by describing departures from spatial randomness in ways which are suggestive of possible explanations (for example, stress due to screen attachment, or failure at pixel level of data readout).
+This is best done using spatial statistics, both to determine the extent to which spatial patterns of defective pixels can be accounted for by quantifiable independent random variation and also by describing departures from spatial randomness in ways which are suggestive of possible explanations (for example, stress due to screen attachment, or failure at pixel level of data readout).
-Methods of spatial statistics are crucial for this task: @ChiuStoyanKendallMecke-2013 discuss some theoretical foundations while
+Theoretical spatial statistics methodology is crucial: foundations are discussed in @ChiuStoyanKendallMecke-2013 while
-@BaddeleyRubakTurner-2015 describe an implementation of spatial statistics methods as the _spatstat_ package in the R statistical computing environment [@RFoundation-2019].
+@BaddeleyRubakTurner-2015 describe the _spatstat_ package, an implementation of spatial statistics methods in the R statistical computing environment [@RFoundation-2019].
-_DetectorChecker_ [@tomas_lazauskas_2020_3662233] is an R package which adapts methods from _spatstat_ to the case of panel-structured images, and analyses point patterns which may arise either from individual defects or from "clumps" of defects (determined in a manner specified by the user).
+_DetectorChecker_ [@tomas_lazauskas_2020_3662233] is an R package which adapts methods from _spatstat_ to the case of panel-structured images, and analyses point patterns arising either from individual defects or from "clumps" of defects (determined in a manner specified by the user).
 The associated web application [_DetectorCheckerWebApp_](https://detectorchecker.azurewebsites.net/) [@tomas_lazauskas_2020_3662235]
-is based on a self-contained R environment together with a _Shiny_ gui, implemented and made available _via_ _Azure_, so as to expose the basic functionality of the R package without the need for users to install R.
+is based on a self-contained R environment together with a _Shiny_ gui, implemented and made available _via_ _Azure_.
+The application exposes the
+basic functionality of the _DetectorChecker_ package without the need for users to install R.
-In particular the web application  can be used to define the geometry of the sub-panels of the detector screen (which is to say, the arrangement and size of the component sub-panels), to upload the spatial arrangement of the defective pixels either directly by means of "bad pixel maps" (XML format) or inferred from test images (formats including TIFF), and then to inspect the results using the facilities offered by the package.
+In particular the web application  can be used to define the geometry of the sub-panels of the detector screen (which is to say, the arrangement and size of the component sub-panels), to upload the spatial arrangement of the defective pixels (either directly by means of "bad pixel maps" in XML format or inferred from test images in formats including TIFF), and then to inspect the results using the facilities offered by the package.
 The software is freely available under MIT licence, accessible from the two Zenodo repositories referenced above.
-To the best of our knowledge, there is no other comparable package or web application making methods of spatial statistics available for panel-structured image data of arbitrary architecture.
+To the best of our knowledge, there is no comparable package or web application making methods of spatial statistics available for panel-structured image data of arbitrary architecture.

 [^3]: